blinkfeed-ai/website/src/app/terms-and-conditions/terms-and-conditions-en.md

 2. Any changes and additions to the agreement require written form under pain of nullity.

 3. Any disputes arising from this agreement will be resolved by the common court competent for the seat of the Licensor.

+4. If you have any questions about this agreement, please contact us at [privacy@blinkfeed.ai](mailto:privacy@blinkfeed.ai).